vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Probably, at this point of time, we would have unprivileged shell of user www-data.
 If you are on Windows, there are particular set of steps.
 If you are on linux, it would be a good idea to first check privilege escalation techniques from g0tm1lk blog such as if there are any binary executable with SUID bits, if there are any cron jobs running with root permissions.

-If you have become a normal user of which you have a password, it would be a good idea to check sudo -l (for every user!
+[Linux] If you have become a normal user of which you have a password, it would be a good idea to check sudo -l (for every user!
 Yes, even for www-data) to check if there are any executables you have permission to run.

 Windows Privilege Escalation
 ----------------------------